Jason94/coalton-db/README.md

    - Include features like ORDER BY, LIMIT, and aggregates
  - [x] Add query debugging
  - [ ] RunNonQuerySQLs should short-circuit internally.
 Particularly egregious for (ensure-schema (...)
 True)!
+ - [ ] Disconnect from the DB if the thread crashes (keep it from locking until restarting SLIME)

 ### Smaller Clean Ups / Refactors: